Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>
 </br>

-Now will add validation to teh block to handle teh scenario
+Now will add validation to the block to handle the scenario
 </br>
 </br>
 ### CatalogService.js (with validation)